AlessiaRossi/Teleassistance-Supervised-Clustering/myLib/Project_Structure.md

     Data preparation is a crucial phase where the raw data is transformed into a cleaner and more structured format suitable for modeling.
 This phase is divided into several steps, each handled by specific scripts within the [src/data_prep/](../src/data_prep/) directory.

     - **Data Cleaning**:
-        - **Process**: The first step in data preparation is cleaning the dataset to remove or correct any errors, handle missing values, and ensure consistency.
+        - **Process**: The first step in data preparation is cleaning the dataset to remove or correct any errors, value imputing, handle missing values, and remove duplicates.
 This is done using the `data_cleaning_execution` function located in [src/data_prep/data_cleaning.py](../src/data_prep/data_cleaning.py).
         - **Output**: The cleaned data is then saved to the [data/processed/](../data/processed/) folder, making it ready for the next stages of processing.

     - **Feature Selection**: